 |Choice of programs:||They will each be presented twice|

-The Associate Director of Disability Services will speak with parents/guardians about policies/procedures and support for students requiring special accommodations while attending Daemen.
+The Director of Disability Services will speak with parents/guardians about policies/procedures and support for students requiring special accommodations while attending Daemen.

 The Office of Information Technology will tell you everything you need to know about computers and technology at